thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-02-probability-math/probability_basics.md

 Hopefully the concept of **probability** is familiar, which measures how likely and outcome is (as observed or believed) and typically is represented as a number `P(X)` between 0.0 and 1.0. **Probabilities for an event must account for all outcomes, which all must sum to 1.0.**

 If we have a 60% belief an event will happen (such as a product being defective), it would be expressed as 0.6.
+Conversely, we should also have a 0.4 probability belief that it will not happen (not be defective).
 We may have this belief because out of 10 products we sampled, 6 were defective.

 <pre class="file" data-filename="probability_math.py" data-target="replace">
 defective_product_count = 6.0